mastemmer/stm32f429discovery_sokoban/sokoban/readme.txt

 This program is made for the ST-Microelectronics STM32F29 Discovery development kit using the library libopencm3.
-Besides being fun to play, this program include some usefull support modules such as USART with interrupts, mprintf (a lighter version of prinf), ili9341.c: LCD setup and basic graphics library.
-The module i3c3_touch.c uses i2c3 to read STMP811 touch-screen.
+Besides being fun to play, this program include some usefull support modules such as USART with interrupts, mprintf (a lighter version of printf), ili9341.c: LCD setup and basic graphics library.
+The module i3c3_touch.c uses i2c3 to read STMPE811 touch-screen.
 The module sdram.c, written by Chuck McManis <cmcmanis@mcmanis.com>, was taken unmodified.
 The Makefile was made to support compilation both in posix (Linux, Unix, Mac) and in Windows command line.